-Environmental Clean Technologies Limited (ASX:ESI) Chairman, Glenn Fozard discusses the company's key technologies Coldry and Matmor and its Indian Matmor Pilot Plant timetable.
+Environmental Clean Technologies Limited (ASX:ECT) Chairman, Glenn Fozard discusses the company's key technologies Coldry and Matmor and its Indian Matmor Pilot Plant timetable.

 Jessica Amir: Hello Jessica Amir here for the Finance News Network, with Environmental Clean Technologies Limited (ASX:ESI) Chairman, Glenn Fozard.
 Glenn welcome to the Network.